rebelsky/csc207c/_labs/doubly-linked-lists.md

 ```

 a.
 Suppose we decided to add a `remove()` method to `Node2`, which is
-supposed to remove the current node from its enclosing list.
+supposed to remove the node (i.e., `this`) from its enclosing list.
 Sketch
 how you would implement that method.
 (I'd suggest sketching both the
 list and the code.)